22940dev/hugo-frameview/content/likes.md

 ## Automation

 I am a bit obsessed with automation and productivity.
-And I like to share all the interesting things I learn on this journey to a **perfect** setup.
+And I like to share all the interesting things I learn on this [journey to a perfect setup](https://wiki.nikitavoloboev.xyz/sharing/my-workflow).

-Of course automation is not all and everything that I do but it greatly increases my satisfaction and happiness as I love focusing on solving problems and making new and interesting things rather than repeating myself over and over again.

-## Freedom

-I am a firm believer that everyone should have their opinion heard in the world.
-I think the current trend of monopolizing all communication and all human activity under few companies is frightening.

-I know from personal experience just how absurd it is to give away all your data and communication to some entity who then can manage what to do with it.
-Managing what people should see and what they can talk about.
-Overviewing every move you make and every word you type or say on their **platform**.

-Fortunately there are [decentralized alternatives](https://github.com/nikitavoloboev/privacy-respecting) out there where no one restricts what you can send or say and no one is watching over what you do and write at every step.
-Where **you** are in control of your data.
-[Scuttlebutt](https://www.scuttlebutt.nz), [Matrix](https://matrix.org) or [Manyverse](https://www.manyver.se/) are some alternatives.

 ## Simplicity

 I love [using only what I need](https://wiki.nikitavoloboev.xyz/minimalism) and nothing else.
 If something brings no value to my life, I get rid of it.

 I love [focusing on solving problems](https://wiki.nikitavoloboev.xyz/focusing) that matter to me.
 Cutting out any noise or distractions in the process.

+## Better future

+I firmly believe and am excited for the [kind of future we can have](https://wiki.nikitavoloboev.xyz/future).
+More rights to people, no more oppressive regimes, no more centralized platforms, [better privacy for all](https://github.com/nikitavoloboev/privacy-respecting).

 ## Quotes